Sinevia/php-serverless/README.md

 - Change the settings in /app/config (serverless function name, etc)
 - Change the settings in /env.php (not required usually)

+## WORKFLOW ##
+Four environments are specified and available out of the box - local, testing, staging, live.

+1. Local.
+All development is done on local - (local)
+2. Testing.
+Automatic tests are run in testing - (testing)
+3. Staging.
+For user and manual testing depoy to staging - (staging)
+4. Live.
+For real live usage deploy to live - (live)

 ## DEVELOPMENT ##